AxisCommunications/media-stream-library-js/CONTRIBUTING.md

 ### Code formatting

 We use [prettier](https://prettier.io/) to automatically format code, and this is verified during testing (part of linting).
 To make sure tests don't fail on format problems, it's recommended to use a prettier plugin for you editor, or to run `yarn prettier:fix` before committing any changes.
+Prettier will pick up relevant indentation and line ending settings from the .editorconfig file, so if your editor respects that too, you should be fine.

 ## Getting started